sinajet/PS5-Websrv-Payload-Menu/README.md

 ## 📥 Shortcut App (PKG)

-For easier access, you can download the **Itemzflow/Store Shortcut PKG** from the releases page:
+For easier access, you can download the **Shortcut PKG** from the releases page:

 [**⬇️ Download Latest Release**](https://github.com/sinajet/PS5-Websrv-Payload-Menu/releases/)